 Description

 The track ‘Open All Night’ is a catchy, hard rocking’ track by the American Southern rock band and featured in their second album, Open All Night.
 The song was listed as No.77 on the Billboard 200 Hit Songs list and is today considered one of the band’s greatest hits.
 The album was recorded and produced by Jeff Glixman under the label Elektra Records.
-The St. Petersburg Times commented on this track, claiming that while the band’s lead singer Dan Baird’s original songs are derivative, in the song ‘Open All Night’ he adds an appealing, colorful, country boy slang and roadside imagery to add a more authentic sense of Southern rock to the song.
+The St. Petersburg Times commented on this track, claiming that while the band’s lead singer Dan Baird’s original songs are derivative, in the song ‘Open All Night’ he adds an appealing, colourful, country boy slang and roadside imagery to add a more authentic sense of Southern rock to the song.

 Check Audio (whole album, every song)